 Prof Tim Ibell - Chairman of The Structural Awards Judging Panel

 Tim was President of The Institution of Structural Engineers in 2015, and he is a Fellow of the Royal Academy of Engineering.
 He has a passion for celebrating creativity within our profession, and for using this creativity to inspire students.
-In September 2017, Tim took up the Sir Kirby Laing Professorship of Civil Engineering at the University of Cambridge.
-Prior to this he was Associate Dean for Research in Engineering and Design at the University of Bath.
+Tim has been Professor of Structural Engineering at the University of Bath since 2003, including a year's interlude as the Sir Kirby Laing Professor of Civil Engineering at the University of Cambridge in 2017/18.

 Dr Michael Cook